mobidev86/legacy-fe-candidate-assignment/SETUP.md

 - Ensure you're using the correct Dynamic.xyz environment ID
 - Try clearing localStorage and browser cache
 - Verify that the backend server is running and accessible

+### "Cannot read properties of undefined (reading 'toString')" Error

+If you encounter this specific error, it's likely due to one of the following issues:

+1. **Dynamic.xyz Environment ID**: The environment ID might be undefined or not properly converted to a string.
+We've fixed this by using hardcoded string literals instead of environment variables.

+2. **Wallet Address Handling**: When trying to display or manipulate wallet addresses that might be undefined.
+We've added defensive code to check for undefined values before calling methods like `toString()` or `substring()`.

+3. **API Response Handling**: When processing verification responses that might have unexpected formats.
+We've added validation and fallback values for all API responses.

+4. **Component Initialization**: Components trying to access properties before they're fully initialized.
+We've added loading states and proper initialization checks.

+#### Latest Fixes (More Aggressive Approach)

+If you're still experiencing the error after the initial fixes, we've implemented more aggressive solutions:

+1. **Fallback Context System**: We've created a fallback mechanism that will render the app even if the Dynamic.xyz SDK fails to initialize properly.

+2. **Hardcoded Values**: We've completely eliminated the use of environment variables and dynamic values in critical parts of the code, using string literals instead.

+3. **SDK Detection**: We now check if the Dynamic.xyz SDK is properly loaded in the window object before attempting to use it.

+4. **String Concatenation**: We've replaced `toString()` calls with string concatenation (`'' + value`) which is more forgiving with undefined values.

+5. **IIFE for Complex Logic**: We've wrapped complex logic in Immediately Invoked Function Expressions (IIFEs) to isolate and handle errors more effectively.

+### "useDynamicContext must be used within a DynamicContextProvider" Error

+If you encounter this error, it means components are trying to use the Dynamic.xyz context hook outside of its provider.
+We've implemented a comprehensive solution:

+1. **Mock Context Provider**: We've created a mock implementation of the Dynamic.xyz context that provides the same API surface but works without the actual SDK.

+2. **Safe Context Hook**: We've implemented a `useSafeDynamicContext` hook that automatically falls back to the mock implementation if the real one fails.

+3. **Graceful Degradation**: The application now works in fallback mode with mock wallet functionality when the Dynamic.xyz SDK isn't available or fails to initialize.

+4. **Visual Indicator**: A yellow notification bar appears when running in fallback mode so users are aware of the limited functionality.

+This approach ensures the application remains functional even when there are issues with the Dynamic.xyz SDK integration.

+The fixes include:

+- Explicit type checking with `typeof` before calling methods
+- Using string literals and concatenation instead of `toString()`
+- Adding try-catch blocks around potentially problematic code
+- Providing fallback values for undefined properties
+- Creating fallback UI components that work without the Dynamic.xyz SDK